 - A small toothbrush head that fits comfortably in your baby’s mouth.

 - Soft bristles to aid in comfortable brushing on teething gums.

-- Large handle so children can grab to assist in their brushing.
+- Large handle so children can grab it to assist in their brushing.

 - BPA-free material.